oracle/python-cx_Oracle/doc/src/cursor.rst

     retrieved from Oracle after the method has completed.
 The row counts can then be retrieved using :meth:`~Cursor.getarraydmlrowcounts()`.

+    Both the batcherrors parameter and the arraydmlrowcounts parameter can only be true when executing an insert, update, delete or merge statement; in all other cases an error will be raised.

     For maximum efficiency, it is best to use the :meth:`~Cursor.setinputsizes()` method to specify the parameter types and sizes ahead of time; in particular, None is assumed to be a string of